Medication Safety Officer quarterly report (October-December 2018) on patient safety incidents: including LASA errors and MHRA alerts

 The Community Pharmacy Patient Safety Group (CPPSG) also highlighted a LASA error involving similar packaging of Sereflo inhaler (fluticasone/salmeterol inhaler CFC free) in the strengths of 125mcg and 250mcg manufactured by Cipla (UK) Ltd. The outer packaging for both strengths are almost identical in colour with a difference in the darker shade of purple tones for the higher strength.

-Since highlighting my concerns about Sereflo inhaler via my twitter feed, we have received feedback from the MHRA stating:
+Since highlighting our concerns about Sereflo inhaler via our twitter feed, we have received feedback from the MHRA stating:

 This shows that our concerns are valued.
-I will continue to raise issues that come to my attention so that we can influence relevant organisations to look at the manufacturers’ process and make positive changes in favour of community pharmacies.
+We will continue to raise issues that come to our attention so that we can influence relevant organisations to look at the manufacturers’ process and make positive changes in favour of community pharmacies.

 A rare yet serious LASA error